 I’m a huge fan of the Meze 99 Classics, but they sound like a pair of closed-back dynamic headphones; slightly dark, warm and punchy in the midrange and bass, and somewhat rolled-off in the treble.

-What separates them from other headphones in the category is their transparency and resolution.
-I can listen to them for hours and never feel fatigued.
+What separates them from other headphones in the category is that I can listen to them for hours and never feel fatigued.

 The THX Onyx is a very neutral sounding, and incredibly revealing DAC/headphone amplifier.